Denali National Park and Preserve is offering unique summer employment opportunities to teenagers.

 Road Ecology & Entomology (1 position):

 Enjoy world-class wildlife viewing 2 - 3 days per week while collecting data essential to the park.
 Collect data using the GPS capability of iPads while riding in concessioner buses traveling the Denali park road.
 Collect data on wildlife observations, wildlife behavior, and management indicators (the number of vehicles at wildlife stops, rest stops, and visitor centers, and amount of time hikers wait before being picked up by a bus).
-Attention to detail in both observation and organization is required.
-During the remainder of the week, assist the park’s museum curator performing tasks related to the care of museum collections or facilities, including handling techniques for acquisitions, moving specimens, cleaning, and sorting; preparing simple preservation solutions; documenting specimens, replacing labels, simple filing, and organizing; constructing boxes and crates for out-going specimens; receiving training in museum storing and packing techniques; and conducting routine lab inspections.
-If there is interest, an extension of employment is possible.
+Acute attention to detail and focus are required.
+For 2 – 3 days per week, assist the park’s entomologist, performing tasks related to the weekly monitoring of plant phenology (seasonal change and growth), bi-weekly insect collecting, insect specimen processing, curation, labeling, and record-keeping, and assisting with insect-related outreach activities.

 Optionally: Participate in early-season, ground-based Dall’s sheep surveys.
-Work will involve weekends and early-morning departures (6 a.m.) from the Wilderness Access Center.
+Work will involve weekends and early-morning departures (6 a.m.) from the Denali Bus Depot.
 Sheep surveys will involve hiking in wilderness and working in grizzly bear habitat.

 Do You Enjoy Working with Dogs?

 Kennels (1 position):

 Assist with all aspects of care, feeding, exercise, and training of 30-plus active Alaskan huskies weighing between 60 and 90 pounds.
 Assist with all aspects of dog yard, pen, and equipment maintenance and repairs as needed.
 Assist with informal interpretation and safety in the dog yard before, after, and between demonstrations for the visiting public.
 Assist with the safe and smooth delivery of formal interpretive programs and dog sled demonstrations, including handling and harnessing dogs for the sled run.
 (YCCers do not drive the summer demo sled teams.)
 Assist with raising and training any puppies born during the work season.
 This position requires extensive physical labor outdoors in all weather conditions.
-Applicants must be comfortable working with large, vigorous sled dogs.
+Applicants must be comfortable working with large, vigorous sled dogs, engaging with park visitors, and performing physical tasks.

 How to Apply